ulises-jeremias/recoil-devtools/recoil-devtools-demo/README.md

 $ npm run docker:dev
 ```

-`docker:dev` generate a docker image named recoil-devtools-demo and run it in a container.
+`docker:dev` generate a docker image named myapp and run it in a container.
 Run `docker:dev:start` for only start a container without build a new docker image

 While developing, you will probably rely mostly on `yarn start`; however, there are additional scripts at your disposal: